SDOM MANUAL-EDITION 0.4.2

 1 Introduction

-SDOM aims to provide a complete Scheme implementation of the W3C's Document Object Model API recommendation, as an extension of Oleg Kiselyov's SXML project.
+SDOM aims to provide a complete Scheme implementation of the W3C's Document Object Model API recommendation.
 This document contains a description of the SDOM API, including explanatory notes for cases in which the SDOM API diverges significantly from the W3C recommendation.
 In general, an attempt has been made to replicate the recommendation's API method-for-method, but because of inherent differences between rules and conventions of the Scheme language and those of the languages for which the DOM recommendation seems to have been initially intended, we believe that some of the changes we made were requisite, if not actually more desirable than the original.
 Some of the major differences are discussed in the following sections.

 Next: , Previous: Introduction, Up: Top